kgero/ai-writing-ownership-study/README.md

 # Minimal React App for AI Writing and Ownership Exeriment

 This is a minimal React application for running an experiment on AI, writing, and ownership.
-It was developed on a Mac.
+It was developed on a Mac by Katy Gero in mid-2025.

-## TODOs

-- revise post-survey to match IRB
-- set up interaction logging (create the table, add in all the hooks)
-- ensure that text is saved to the snapshots at the end of each stage, not just final submission
-  - this is done! but make sure AI generated draft is saved properly this way for consistency
-- think about if it's worth having a 'config' table that maps participants to experiment config details (e.g. stage max length, prompts, etc.) or having participant condition and prompt saved everywhere

-There are also many aesthetic fixes, as well as some prompt engineering for the LLM and crafting of the writing prompts for the participants.

 ## Railway deployment